7RU7H/CTFs/OS-ProvingGrounds/Hetemit/Hetemit-Notes.md

 	- Cookie is jibberish
 	- Invite injection - it check for invite key, but do not have
 	- File upload - cant upload without the invite key
-	- Redirect on RCE system("whoami3")
+	- Redirect on RCE system("whoami")

 https://cheatsheetseries.owasp.org/cheatsheets/Ruby_on_Rails_Cheat_Sheet.html